forcedotcom/salesforce-deskcom-api/README.md

 ### Create, Update and Delete

-Of course we support creating, updating and deleting resources but not all resources can be deleted or updated or created, if that's the case for the resource you're trying to update, it'll throw a `DeskApi::Error::MethodNotSupported` error.
-The specific method won't be defined on the resource either `DeskApi.cases.first.respond_to?(:delete) == false`.
+Of course we support creating, updating and deleting resources but not all resources can be deleted or updated or created, if that's the case for the resource you're trying to update, it'll throw a `DeskApi::Error::MethodNotAllowed` error.
+For ease of use and because we wanted to build as less business logic into the wrapper as possible, all of the methods are defined on each `DeskApi::Resource` and will be sent to desk.com.
+However the API might respond with an error if you do things that aren't supported.

 ```ruby
 # let's create an article